vsalx/ams/README.md

 5. Run 'docker-compose build' in the cmd in the root folder of the branch.
 Wait a lot of minutes.
 6. Run 'docker-compose up' and open localhost in the browser.
 Enjoy!

 # Docs
 1. Er Diagram - https://www.lucidchart.com/documents/edit/753600ab-f40e-499f-aa96-ebd6d5eb805f

+# DB Maintenance

+1. Migration
+- open cmd and list docker containers with
+'docker containers ls'
+- get the id of the web server container and execute:
+'docker exec -it {id} /bin/bash' this will open the console inside the docker container
+- now run to begin migration:
+'php artisan migrate'